KULL-Centre/_2023_Theisen_Molecular_Switching/README.md

 # _2023_Theisen_Molecular_Switching
-Data files related to "Molecular switching in transcription through splicing and proline-isomerization regulates stress responses in plants" by Theisen et al. 2023
+Data files related to the manuscript entitled "Molecular switching in transcription through splicing and proline-isomerization regulates stress responses in plants" by Theisen et al. 2023.

+Manuscript is currently under review.